Second Avenue Subway: Phase 1 construction

-On February 24, 2016, the MTA allocated $66 million to speed up the construction of the first phase so that it could open in December.
-However, by June, the project was not being built at a rate that would allow a December 2016 completion.
-Concerns about the line's timely opening persisted through October and November, with key systems such as elevators, escalators, and fire alarms not having been tested.
+In February 2016, the MTA allocated $66 million to speed up the construction of the first phase so that it could open in December.
+Concerns about the line's timely opening persisted through October and November.
 Test trains started running on October 9, 2016, and out-of-service Q trains started running through the subway in November 2016.

-The entrance to the Lexington Avenue–63rd Street station at Third Avenue, which was completed as part of Phase 1, opened on December 30, 2016.
-The ceremonial first train, with several prominent officials in attendance, ran on New Year's Eve, and trains began serving the line in regular passenger service at noon the next day.
+The new Third Avenue entrance to the Lexington Avenue–63rd Street station opened on December 30, 2016.
+The ceremonial first train, with several prominent officials in attendance, ran on New Year's Eve, and regular service began at noon the next day.
 About 48,200 passengers entered the new stations on January 1, excluding passengers who toured the line by entering at a station in the rest of the system.

 Because of the opening of Phase 1, ridership on the Lexington Avenue Line at the 68th Street, 77th Street, 86th Street, and 96th Street stations decreased in January 2017 compared to January 2016.
 The Second Avenue Line's three stations and the renovated Lexington Avenue–63rd Street station saw an average weekday ridership of more than 150,000 by the end of January.
 The 72nd Street station was the busiest of the line's new stations, with an average daily ridership of 44,000.
 By April, taxi usage in the area also saw a decline of more than 20% compared to before the line's opening.

 By February 2018, there were 190,000 riders per weekday, within the 5% margin of error for the 200,000-daily-rider estimate given in the Environmental Impact Statement.
 Rush-hour ridership was within 2% of projections.
 In November 2017, because of the increasing demand, Q service was increased by one trip during each rush hour, and one northbound R trip was rerouted from the IND Queens Boulevard Line to further boost service.
 This trip returns southbound in Q service.